seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 I know them both; th' other's a jeweller.

 **Merchant**
-O, 'tis a worthy lord.
+O, 'tis a worthy lord. /

 **Jeweller**
-Nay, that's most fix'd.
+/ Nay, that's most fix'd.

 **Merchant**
 A most incomparable man, breathed, as it were,
 To an untirable and continuate goodness:
-He passes.
+He passes. /

+**Jeweller**
-Jeweller: I have a jewel here–
+/ I have a jewel here--

 **Merchant**
 O, pray, let's see't: for the Lord Timon, sir?

+**Jeweller**
-Jeweller: If he will touch the estimate: but, for that–
+If he will touch the estimate: but, for that--

 **Poet**
 *\[Reciting to himself]*
 'When we for recompense have praised the vile,
 It stains the glory in that happy verse
-Which aptly sings the good.'
+Which aptly sings the good.' /

 **Merchant**
+*\[Looking at the jewel]*
-'Tis a good form.
+/ 'Tis a good form.

-*Looking at the jewel*

 **Jeweller**
 And rich: here is a water, look ye.

 **Painter**
 You are rapt, sir, in some work, some dedication
-To the great lord.
+To the great lord. /

 **Poet**
-A thing slipp'd idly from me.
+/ A thing slipp'd idly from me.
 Our poesy is as a gum, which oozes
 From whence 'tis nourish'd: the fire i' the flint
 Shows not till it be struck; our gentle flame